rickkas7/localserver/README.md

 ![Connection Diagram](diagram.jpg)

-* The Photon publishes a devicesRequest to the Particle cloud
+* The Photon publishes a private devicesRequest to the Particle cloud
 * The server subscribes to these requests and responds by calling the devices function on the Photon with the server IP address, server port, and a nonce (number used once)
 * The Photon issues a HTTP POST to the server IP address and port, with an Authorization header containing the nonce.
 It then keeps the connection open for sending data.

 In the examples below we also use another computer web browser to connect to the server.
 It loads HTML, CSS, and Javascript from that server, and also opens a SSE channel.
 This channel is hooked to the HTTP POST channel from the Photon, basically allowing the Photon to send data in real time directly to the browser, via the server.

+The server is just a computer running node.js.
+It could be running Windows, Mac OS X or Linux.
+It could even be something like a Raspberry Pi.

 There are two examples here: